marlens123/autoSAM_pond_segmentation/README.md

 # AutoSAM for Melt Pond Detection

-(Training and test data is stored in ```data/training/``` and we provide the weights of our final model in ```experiments/2801_2/``` (lfs tracked)).

 This repository adapts AutoSAM introduced by Xinrong Hu et al. (credits below) to the segmentation of helicopter-borne Arctic thermal infrared images.
 The segmentation should be done into three classes: melt ponds, sea ice, and ocean.

-A particular challenge for TIR imagery is the presence of spatially and temporally varying surface temperatures, so that classification cannot be based on spectral features alone.
+Training and validation data are stored in ```data/training/``` and we provide the weights of our final model in ```experiments/2801_2/``` (lfs tracked).
+Test images are stored in ```data/prediction/preprocessed/test/```.

 ## Setup
 This code requires `python>=3.10`, as well as `pytorch>=1.7` and `torchvision>=0.8`.
 Install additional packages using ```pip install -r requirements.txt```.